dbt-labs/docs.getdbt.com/website/docs/sql-reference/sql-data-types.md

 ## Semi-structured data types

-Semi-structured data types are a great way to combine or aggregate data across multiple fields; you may also find yourself in the inverse situation where you need to unpack semi-structured data, such as a [JSON](/terms/json) object, and unnest it into its individual key-value pair.
+Semi-structured data types are a great way to combine or aggregate data across multiple fields; you may also find yourself in the inverse situation where you need to unpack semi-structured data, such as a <Term id="json">JSON</Term> object, and unnest it into its individual key-value pair.
 The two primary semi-structured data types you’ll see across data warehouses are JSON and arrays.

 Below, we’ll unpack what the difference is between the two and provide an example of each one.